 I have a very broad spectrum of research interests, ranging from statistical physics, dynamical systems, statistical analysis and optimization for complex systems to axionic dark matter physics.
 I am currently co-investigator of the EPSRC grant Flood MEMORY (Multi-Event Modelling Of Risk & recoverY), a joint project of 10 UK universities to better understand the clustered statistics of flooding events.

 The main theme of my research is to understand the interplay between the microscopic motion of particles and the transport properties of systems composed of many such particles on a macroscopic scale.
 More recently I got interested in anomalous transport phenomena emerging from microscopic dynamics that is much stronger correlated than ordinary Brownian motion.
 This theory is applied to understand experiments on biological cell migration and on the foraging of bumblebees.
 I also started to work on computer simulations of single-molecule diffusion in nanopores.
 My research in theoretical physics and applied mathematics thus stretches over the whole range from mathematical foundations towards experimental applications.

-Dr Joshua Reiss
+Prof Joshua Reiss

 The primary focus of my research is on the use of state-of-the-art signal processing techniques for professional sound engineering.
 This links in to sigma delta modulation, music information retrieval, chaos theory, information theory, time series anaylsis and multidimensional search methods.

 Dr Wolfram Just

 My major fields of interest are Nonlinear Dynamics and Statistical Mechanics.
 Recent topics concern the application of equilibrium statistics to dynamical systems, pattern formation and phase transitions in spatially extended dynamical models, control of chaos by time delayed feedback, and properties of systems with time delay.